docksal/docksal/docs/content/core/system-ssh-agent.md

 ## Automatically Add Keys

-Adding SSH keys automatically whenever Docksal project is started can be done by defining special variable(s) within the `$HOME/.docksal/docksal.env` file.
+Adding SSH keys automatically whenever a Docksal project is started can be done by adding special variable(s) to the global configuration.
 All variables should be prefixed with `SECRET_SSH_KEY_` plus the identifier of the SSH key.
 After that has been done, restart your project with `fin project restart`, and the keys will be added.

-For example, assuming you have a private SSH key `$HOME/.ssh/acquia_key`, you would define a variable:
+For example, assuming you have a private SSH key `$HOME/.ssh/acquia_key`, you would run the command:

 ```
-SECRET_SSH_KEY_ACQUIA='acquia_key'
+fin config set --global SECRET_SSH_KEY_ACQUIA='acquia_key'
 ```

 When creating the variable use the file name within `$HOME/.ssh/` directory as the variable value.
 NOTE: the **private** key should be referenced, not the public one.